MakeSchool-Tutorials/Node-Reddit-Clone/P01-Create-A-Post/content.md

 So what happens when you submit this form?

-No POST `/posts/new` route!
-Let's make it.
+Nothing!
+We're missing a `/posts/new` route, so let's make it.

 > [action]
 > First, make a new folder called `controllers`.
 Within, create the file `posts.js`.